 1. The Basics

 Although a speed trap sounds like an elaborate way to raise efficiency in traffic conditions, reality states a different story.
 At times, the method can also be applied as a move to raise money and take things forward in that direction.
+Speeding fines can be substantial, in some case 150% of your equivalent weekly salary, This speeding fine calculator tool by Multiquotetime will make you think twice before you intentionally break a speed limit.
 But the individuals who operate the same will never admit it for obvious reasons.
 Looking deeper into this aspect, you can take Californian Law as an example.
 According to the law, a speed trap is defined as an artificially low-speed limit that is also combined with excessively high enforcement.
 But all states have adopted a standard engineering test for road safety with the purpose of establishing speed limits.

 2. The Techniques

 To get things clarified, let’s now look into a particular technique known as the pedal test.
 So, here’s a step by step take on the pedal test.

 - The process is simple as drivers reach a speed sign with a lower speed that is posted.